brucou/movie-search-app/article/article.md

 However, doing so is not only error-prone, but also harder to maintain reliably.
-Formalizing a data structure conveying the machine semantics allows to derive programmatically an executable version of the machine, and also tests for that machine, as we will see now.
-A number of libraries exists to do so and can be found at the end of the article.
+Formalizing a data structure conveying the machine semantics allows to derive programmatically an executable version of the machine, and also tests for that machine, as we will see now (I wrote a library that does just that, see in annex).

 #### Automatic test generation
 We have seen that an alternative formulation `g` of the reactive function `f` which is oriented to